 Strengths

-There’s no denying that steel is incredibly strong; it can withstand high winds, impacts, and even attempted break-ins.
-Generally speaking, if security is your top priority, steel fencing is definitely worth considering, especially for commercial premises.
+There’s no denying that steel is incredibly strong; it’s a fence material that can withstand high winds, impacts, and even attempted break-ins.
+Generally speaking, if a security fence is your top priority, steel fencing is definitely worth considering, especially for commercial premises.

 Longevity

 Like composite fencing, steel fencing can last for decades, especially if you’re vigilant with its upkeep.
-However, if you live in a particularly rainy or windy part of the UK (hello Scotland!), it may require more frequent maintenance to keep it in top shape.
+However, if you live in a particularly rainy or windy part of the UK (hello Scotland!), it may require more frequent maintenance to keep steel fences as strong as when you installed them.

 Maintenance

-While steel is strong, it’s not maintenance-free; you’ll need to keep an eye out for rust and repaint or touch up the coating every few years to keep it looking its best.
+While steel is a strong fencing, it’s not maintenance-free; you’ll need to keep an eye out for rust and repaint or touch up the coating every few years to keep it looking its best.

-While wrought iron fencing might sound like something you’d see around a 17th century castle, it’s actually popular option for many homeowners:
+While wrought iron fencing might sound like something you’d see around a 17th century castle, it’s actually a popular option for many homeowners and can be one of the strongest fence materials out there.
+Here’s why wrought iron fences are not only aesthetically pleasing, but one of the strongest fencing options:

 Strengths

-When it comes to strength, wrought iron is incredibly resistant.
+When it comes to strong fencing, wrought iron is incredibly resistant.
 It’s also very difficult to climb, which is a massive plus if you’re looking for a fence for security concerns.
 Wrought iron can also be forged into intricate designs, making it both secure and aesthetically pleasing.

 Longevity